Boginn/mmam/README.md

 </p>

 <p>
 Score is given for the outcome of each ring´s contest.
-In the center ring, three for victory, one for a draw.
+In the center ring, three for a finish, two for a decision, one for a draw.
 In the left and right, one for a victory, zero for a draw.
 </p>

 <p>
 Only the center ring has time-outs in any case of referee intervention.
 The other rings share the center´s clock.
 </p>

 <p>
 </p>

 ### Outcome examples

 ```
 Club A finishes left ring giving them a substitution and a point.
     The contest in the center runs out to a decision, ending the match.